itsgiff/nixcfg/README.md

 ```

 The script will:
-1. Prompt for the machine hostname (must be one of: x1, nuc, macbook)
+1. Prompt for the machine hostname (must be one of: x1, macbook)
 2. Set up the basic configuration and install git (for NixOS)
 3. Clone the nixcfg repository
 4. Enable experimental features for flakes